 Anti-ghosting capability on a gaming keyboard is a must-have requirement; quite frankly, it’s not a gaming keyboard at all if it doesn’t have this feature.

 For nearly every computer accessory, this is one of the first asked questions: wired or wireless?
 Almost every time, the answer is the same: it depends on your personal needs.

 First, let’s debunk the myth that wireless products are nowhere near as good as their wired counterparts.
 For many accessories, including gaming keyboards, recent advancements in wireless technology have shortened the quality gap between wired and wireless.
 However, the gap isn’t closed completely, as wireless keyboards still lag slightly behind wired ones regarding response times.

-For a gaming keyboard, this can mean your key presses on a wireless keyboard may register a millisecond behind a wired one.
+For a gaming keyboard, this can mean your keypresses on a wireless keyboard may register a millisecond behind a wired one.
 For many gamers, this isn’t an issue, and they’ll love the freedom that not having to deal with wires affords them.
 However, for professional players where even a millisecond delay can mean the difference between victory and defeat, stick to wired gaming keyboards.

 The Gaming Mode feature on the keyboard is almost self-explanatory: This function will disable the Start menu key, ensuring you don’t accidentally close your game.
-Whether you’re a casual role-playing game fan or a hardcore MOBA player, gamers of all stripes can benefit from this feature.
+Whether you’re a casual role-playing game fan or a hardcore MOBA player, gamers of all levels can benefit from this feature.

 The digital display, seen on only the most high-end gaming keyboards, can give you a huge advantage when it comes to multiplayer games.
-For example, you can configure the digital display to give you a readout of your current health, armor and ammunition in an easy-to-read format without needing to scan the entirety of your HUD.
+For example, you can configure the digital display to give you a readout of your current health, armor, and ammunition in an easy-to-read format without needing to scan the entirety of your HUD.